Field Research Studies (BIOL380/680)

 The expectation

-Students are expected to arrive on time for early mornings for two solid weeks and one week of on-site prep for a rooftop aquaculture facility on the roof of the science building.
-Your grade will be tied directly to your ability to follow instructions in the field and be accountable for the duties you are assigned.
+Students are expected to arrive on time in the early mornings for two solid weeks to participate in lab- and field-related work.
+Your grade will be tied directly to your ability to follow instructions in the field and be accountable for your assigned duties.
 This course will also enlist the help of high school seniors within NYC’s Public School system through CUNY’s College Now program to act as field assistants.
 In other words, you will support and be supported by a large team.

 still interesteD? please fill out the form below!